jamesjmtaylor/blog/site/content/post/fitness-machine-service-ftms.md

 The maximum number of bytes transmitted in a single transmission is determined by the MTU (Max Transmission Unit).
 The MTU is established between the client and the server as part of their pairing handshake.
 Data that exceeds the number of bytes will need to be sent in a subsequent transmission.
 The larger the MTU, the longer that it takes to transmit, receive, and decode a single transmission.

 Most of the values you receive will be represented by unsigned integers.
 This is because by re-purposing the sign bit at the front you can double the magnitude of the possible values.
-When a property must be capable of representing negative values however it will be transmitted using a signed integer.
-When you have signed integers, you should evaluate the value at the byte boundry.
+When a property must be capable of representing negative values however, it will be transmitted using a signed integer.
+When you have signed integers, you should evaluate the value at the byte boundary.
 This is illustrated in the diagram below for feature X:

 <img style="float: right; margin: 1em 0 1em 0; width: 100%" src="/img/blog/bitbyte.png"/>